The Gang Solves the Gas Crisis: Plot

 Due to increasing electricity costs, Charlie (Charlie Day) reveals to Mac (Rob McElhenney) and Dennis (Glenn Howerton) that he has been using a gas generator to power Paddy's Pub.
 An argument over the cost of gasoline and the group's individual roles leads to Mac, the self-proclaimed "brains of the organization", proposing a plan to solve the gas crisis: purchase gasoline through a bank loan, store it in Paddy's basement, then sell it a year later at a higher price.
-The three are turned down by the bank, however, when they can't agree on who will seduce the female bank teller.
+The three are turned down by the bank, however, when they cannot agree on who will seduce the female bank teller.
 They proceed to get their funding by stealing Dee (Kaitlin Olson)'s life savings from her sock drawer.
 They head to a gas station and began pumping gasoline into barrels, but are stopped by the gas station attendant.
 They then transport gas through Dennis's car and have Charlie siphon it out, but the strategy proves to be ineffective.
 An attempt to sell the gas back to the gas station fails, so they set up a stand next to the station.
 However, it comes to a halt when Mac suffers a burn due to Charlie accidentally spitting a fireball onto him in an attempt to attract customers.
 Mac is forced to have a towel duct-taped over his head to cover the injury, and Dennis takes the lead in the scheme.